 How many times has the truth of us met the truth of our experiences?
 Not knowing is what makes life a mystery that unfolds through direct personal experience.
 Those who are first to do something are what some call adventurers and pioneers.
 Without this spirit of adventure we would not have achieved what is defined to be technological evolution.
 What we know or believe is what establishes the limits of the experiences we will voluntarily engage in.
 Our beliefs ensure that our experiences and our creative expression are limited.

-The Gods we have chosen to worship are our own beliefs.
+The false Gods we have chosen to worship are our own beliefs.
 They are false Gods that define us, our experiences and what we perceive to be reality.
 Ideas come in response to thoughts and experience.
 Our minds are controlled by the limitation that is our knowledge.
-We are not enriched by knowledge.
+We are both enriched and constrained by our knowledge.
 Personal knowledge places limitations upon our individual creative expression.
 New ideas can only come into our conscious awareness if our mind is open to thinking or doing things in a different way.
 The mystery is the mystery.
 A mystery can only exist in what we do not know.

 Fear based upon knowledge is what prevents us from thinking about or engaging in new or different experiences.
 We fear what may be waiting for us in the unknown.
 We know from experience what is waiting for us in the ‘known’.
 Most of mankind avoids the unknown and continues to exist generically repeating what is known and what is perceived to be safe.
 Repetitive behaviour can become addictive.
 Many become unconsciously conditioned to recreate feelings associated with a particular behaviour.
 So we can become addicted to drugs, romance, sex or alcohol.